-100 Families WA is a collective action research project with a vision to address the issue of entrenched disadvantage or hardship, as experienced by families living in Western Australia (WA).
+In 2018, 100 Families WA, a collaborative action research project made up of academics, community service organisations and people with lived experience, came together to better understand the issue of entrenched disadvantage as experienced by families living in Perth, Western Australia.

 Statement of Purpose

 Working together to reduce hardship and disadvantage for families living in Western Australia through action research

 An economically, socially and culturally just WA where all families are supported to thrive

 100 Families WA is made up of different stakeholders who came together with the same goal of reducing disadvantage for families living by collectively applying their efforts.
 The diverse collaboration, made up of service delivery organisations, academics and those with lived experience of disadvantage, all undertook important roles and ensured that the project was well-informed, well balanced and could act sensibly and responsibly.

 The below sections offer further information on the stakeholders and their involvement in the project.